dedekharisma/software-quality-assurance-toolkit/README.md

 <h2>📚 Extension List</h2>

   <li><a href="https://chrome.google.com/webstore/detail/fake-data-a-form-filler-y/gchcfdihakkhjgfmokemfeembfokkajj">Fake Data Filler</a>: Fake Data will help you insert random values in any form field.
-Generate random names, emails, addresses, phone numbers and many more types of data.</li>
+Generate random names, emails, addresses, phone numbers, and many more types of data.</li>
   <li><a href="https://chrome.google.com/webstore/detail/bug-magnet/ocbgbejhmeapiniekihjlckojhgjmfbo">Bug Magnet</a>: Automatically generates random input data to help test the robustness of your software.</li>
     <li><a href="https://chrome.google.com/webstore/detail/web-developer/bfbameneiokkgbdmiekhjnmfkcnldhhm">Web Developer</a>: Adds a toolbar to your browser with a variety of tools for testing and debugging web pages.</li>
   <li><a href="https://chrome.google.com/webstore/detail/wappalyzer/gppongmhjkpfnbhagpmjfkannfbllamg">Wappalyzer</a>: Detects and displays the technologies used on websites, helping to identify compatibility issues.</li>